 Share Your C. diff Story

 The combination of low CDI awareness and shame around feces contributes to the C. diff epidemic.
-In this context, the stories of CDI survivors and families that have lost a loved one are a powerful tool for raising awareness, busting long-held myths by health care workers, and educating the public.
+In this context, the stories of CDI survivors and families that have lost a loved one are a powerful tool for raising awareness, busting long-held myths by healthcare workers, and educating the public.
 If you or a loved one has had a CDI, please share your story to help us raise awareness.

 Raise CDI Awareness